eashanidas/Pewter/README.md

 3) Front-End Developer: Should work on building the web-app for the project
 4) Integration: Should work on the Web UI interaction with the smart contract

+If you dont have the skills yet, but are willing to spend the winter learning stuff and implementing, feel free to apply.

 ### Ideas that can be implemented
 1) Allow the user to upload/record video and directly upload to IPFS.